 Can lights are the Transformers of the lighting world.
 Most recessed fixtures come in two parts, the housing and the trim.
 The housing is the generic metal canister that's hidden in the ceiling.
 Once it's installed, you can add any trim piece you like.
 There's a wide range of trim styles available, including baffle, lensed, reflector, wall-wash, and adjustable.
 Both housings and trim come in a variety of sizes.

 They Can Be Downcast

 Can lights are essentially for downlighting.
 They shine straight down or off to one side.
 This is great in some situations but not so great in others.
-By contrast, many standard fixtures light upward and outward, brightening the ceiling as well creating an ambient glow.
+By contrast, many standard fixtures light upward and outward, brightening the ceiling and creating an ambient glow.
 There's a surprising amount of light that reflects off of a painted ceiling.
-Keep this in mind when considering recessed lights vs. other types.
+Keep this in mind when considering recessed lights versus other types.
 One of the worst places to use can lights is over a bathroom mirror; the closer you get to the mirror the more it lights the top of your head instead of your face.

 Need New or Remodel?

 If you've decided to go with can lights, choose the right type for your situation.
 Standard recessed lights are designed to be installed during construction, when the ceiling framing is exposed.
 If you're installing lights into an existing ceiling, be sure to get "remodel" fixtures.
 These have low-profile housings and other features that make them easier to install into finished ceilings.